-Mr. KEN SANDERS (Owner, Ken Sanders Rare Books): Raised eyebrows.
+KEN SANDERS: Raised eyebrows.
 Hmm, this is interesting.
 In our business, you know, you always love to see something you've never seen before.
 And this is like a living historical artifact to the very foundations of the LDS church.

 BRUNDIN: Tucked in the Bible are Smith family genealogies featuring Joseph and his first wife Emma's handwriting.
 They include the only correct birth and death dates for a seventh son who was never named.
 Experts authenticated the Bible and its origins.

-Mr. MICHAEL COX(ph): You can't touch it, but to be that close and see the handwriting and it's very awe-inspiring.
+MICHAEL COX: You can't touch it, but to be that close and see the handwriting and it's very awe-inspiring.